thebaldgeek/thebaldgeek.github.io/C-Band.md

 You will need to be as accurate as possible here.
 Depending on your look angle to the satellite will determine how much your dish will need to pivot up and down to track the sat.
 It could be as small as an inch (25mm) or up to 3-4 inches (75+mm).
 Thus you need to be as accurate as possible in your marks.
 (The angle and movement are based on your location in relation to the satellite - for example, the closer to the equator you are, the more your dish will be looking up - if you live closer to the poles, your dish will be looking more at the horizon.)
 ## Find top and bottom of the orbit on the dish
-Over 48 or more hours, look at the graph and pick times when the satellite is at the top and bottom of the orbit.
+Over 48 or more hours, look at the graph and find the two times when the satellite is at the top and bottom of the orbit.

 This is critical and not optional.
 Mark the dish position with a marker on your yardstick, note the top of the orbit position and 12ish hours latter, the bottom of the orbit position.
 Yes, this means you will be going outside in the dark more than a few times.
 Hence my comment about having free easy access to the dish.